Johan Jokinen: FIA Formula Two Championship

-After a successful winter testing programme, seeing the Danish driver being at the top of the timing sheets more than once, he signed on for a full-time engagement in the series only a few weeks before the season kicked off.
+After a successful winter testing programme that saw him being at the top of the timing sheets more than once, Jokinen signed on for a full-time engagement in the series only a few weeks before the season kicked off.
 After having dealt with technical difficulties, misfortune and accidents on track, Jokinen was then sidelined with a complicated fracture on the left first toe after suffering an accident during training.

 During the six races he participated in prior to the accident he only finished two, taking home a third and seventh place at respectively race 2 at Silverstone and race 1 at Monza.
 At Monza, however, he was leading the race after having performed an overtaking manoeuvre on the leader driver during the first lap – which stands as the only direct overtaking for the lead after the first corner in the new era of Formula Two – before being handed a drive-through penalty following wrong instructions from the marshals when getting to his grid position.

 Personal life

-Currently Jokinen resides in Aarhus after having lived most of his life in Copenhagen.
-2009 has so far been the only time where he permanently stayed at another country but Denmark, after having lived at Viareggio in Italy for 8 months to train at the highly rated training centre for drivers, Formula Medicine.
+Currently, Jokinen resides in Aarhus after having lived most of his life in Copenhagen.
+2009 has so far been the only time where he permanently stayed at another country but Denmark, after having lived at Viareggio in Italy for eight months to train at the highly rated training centre for drivers, Formula Medicine.

-As a result of his year out of school Jokinen has suffered a minor setback in his studies, but will be able to finish them by 2011.
+As a result of his year out of school.
+Jokinen has suffered a minor setback in his studies, but will be able to finish them by 2011.

 Besides studying, Jokinen occupies himself with a number of activities including skiing, cycling and football, but also has interest for activities such as books, cooking and music.